What is business?

 One of our teaching rooms has a suite of networked computers, enabling pupils to explore the considerable IT potential within the subject.
 Both classrooms have interactive whiteboards and multimedia facilities.
 We are a lead department in the development of the school’s online learning environment SGS Online.

-During the first year in Marketing and People we will learn about how entrepreneurs create new ideas and start their own business.
-The emphasis in this module is very much on small businesses and is useful for those with such ambitions in mind.
+During the first year in Marketing and People (Theme 1) we will learn about how entrepreneurs create new ideas and start their own business.
+The emphasis is very much on small businesses and is useful for those with such ambitions in mind.
 It also considers the marketing mix and focuses upon how businesses can effectively manage their staff.

-In Global Business we consider the impact of globalisation and how businesses change their marketing strategies when entering overseas markets.
+In Global Business (Theme 4) we consider the impact of globalisation and how businesses change their marketing strategies when entering overseas markets.

 Typical issues we might consider in the course include: